Vicchang/RayarkTutorial/PresentationWeek2.md

   }

 * ## What’s immutable type?
 And why should string be immutable?
   Immuatable type can be explained by its name lol.
 A immutable object would never be changed, except initialization.
 What's the benefit?
 Some object is designed to be unchanged.
-With this attribute, it can help enginer not to modify the object accidently.
+With this attribute, it can help engineer not to modify the object accidently.

   The string in C# is immutable is due to that the string is a reference type.
 A reference type means that you could modify the value any time as long as you hold the reference.
-It is really risk if string is not immutable.
+It is really risky if string is not immutable.
 Imagine the case below.
   ```C#
   static void Main(string[] args)
   {